-- Faculty, academic staff and students are urged, if they believe that alcohol use is interfering with a student's functioning, to encourage that student to seek an assessment and possible referral for treatment.
+- If faculty, staff, or students feel alcohol use is interfering with a student's functioning, they should encourage that student to seek an assessment and possible referral for treatment.

 - Free counseling services are available to all UW-Whitewater students, though they will not be provided to meet legal, court-ordered, requirements.